Sharp Chula Vista Medical Center PGY1 Pharmacy Residency

 Applicants must possess a doctor of pharmacy degree (PharmD) and must be self-motivated with good interpersonal and communication skills.
 A California Internship License is required before the start of the residency.
 Completion of the CPJE and NAPLEX licensure exams is recommended before residency begins, if possible.
 Pharmacist licensure must be obtained no later than November 1 of the residency year.

 To be considered for an interview, you must complete and submit all application material in PhORCAS by Dec.
-30, 2021.
-If you have any questions, please contact Grant Lum, PharmD, residency director, or one of the current PGY1 resident pharmacists: Aarti Patel; Chidozie Olumba; Claire Chen; and Florence Wu.
+30, 2022.
+If you have any questions, please contact Grant Lum, PharmD, residency director, or one of the current PGY1 resident pharmacists: Jia Ying Huang; Salena Yip; Tiffanie Lin; and Valerie Wang.

 Complete applications should include the following as well as meet any additional requirements by PhORCAS (National Matching Service code 133913):

 - School of pharmacy transcript